DW01/traktor-docs/engine/ai.md

 # AI System - Teaching Characters to Navigate

 Game AI creates the illusion that non-player characters think, plan, and react to the world around them.
-An enemy that patrols a hallway, chases you when spotted, and takes cover when under fire feels intelligent—even though it's following simple rules.
+An enemy that patrols a hallway, chases you when spotted, and takes cover when under fire feels intelligent.
+Even though it's following simple rules.
 The foundation of most game AI is **navigation**: characters need to know where they can walk, how to get from point A to point B, and how to move around obstacles without getting stuck.

 Traktor's AI system is built on **Recast/Detour**, a battle-tested library used in countless commercial games.
-It generates **navigation meshes** (navmeshes)—simplified representations of walkable surfaces in your level—and provides **pathfinding** to calculate routes from any start point to any destination.
+It generates **navigation meshes** (navmeshes).
+Simplified representations of walkable surfaces in your level.
+And provides **pathfinding** to calculate routes from any start point to any destination.
 The system handles all the complexity: finding valid paths, steering around obstacles, handling different agent sizes, and doing it all asynchronously so pathfinding doesn't freeze your game.

 Think of a navigation mesh like a simplified map of your level that AI characters can read.
 Instead of the full geometric complexity, the navmesh shows only the walkable floor areas, taking into account agent size (can they fit through doorways?), slope (can they climb stairs?), and obstacles (walls, furniture, cliffs).
 Characters query the navmesh to find paths, pick random destinations for wandering, or find the closest valid position if they're spawned inside a wall.